 The TJX Companies holds the cleaner structural position, with the lead spread across profitability and growth.
 Casey's General Stores does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
-The market is not adding a decisive signal either way — the structural read carries the weight.
+In the market, Casey's General Stores carries the stronger setup — intact trend against The TJX Companies's broken trend.
+That leaves a split case: the structural lead stays with The TJX Companies, but the market is not currently confirming it.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.